Study: AudioEye detects up to 2.5x more issues than other tools

 6. Total Validator

-Total Validator(opens in a new tab) is a website HTML validator that checks for various aspects of site health.
+Total Validator(opens in a new tab) is an HTML validator for websites that checks various aspects of site health.
 Its accessibility tests claim to cover “more than sixty W3C specifications.”
-The standalone tool also searches for issues with CSS, HTML, broken links and spelling.
+The standalone tool also searches for issues with CSS, HTML, broken links, and spelling.

 Why Choose Total Validator